 Label your bins before you leave.

-"Assign a place for every single item" is a mantra every organizer knows and teaches our clientele.
+"Assign a place for every single item" is a mantra that every organizer knows and teaches to their clientele.
 This mantra also applies to dorm rooms.
 After you create zones, determining what goes in those zones is where you get more precise.
-This step is where you ask what group will be in this zone.
+This step involves determining which group will be assigned to this zone.
 Then, you can determine what to label (Affiliate Link) your bins.
-Using a label maker (Affiliate Link) like these, I found on Amazon, with a larger ½ inch or bigger label (Affiliate Link), works best so you can see it no matter where you are in the room.
+Using a label maker (Affiliate Link) like these, I found on Amazon (Affiliate Link), with a larger ½ inch or bigger label (Affiliate Link), works best so you can see it no matter where you are in the room.

 You can also make your labels (Affiliate Link) by using Avery Templates.
-If you choose to make them yourself, they will most likely be paper and have extra glue on the back because they are intended for shipping.
+If you choose to make them yourself, they will most likely be made of paper and have extra glue on the back, as they are intended for shipping.

 You can also get sleeves and slide paper labels (Affiliate Link) into them.
 Be sure to find tighter sleeves at the opening, as they can easily slide the papers out in transit.